Yusei Kikuchi struggles through another start as Mariners fall to Padres

 As part of his unique four-year, $56 million contract, the Mariners have to make a decision about his future when the World Series ends after the 2021 season.

-The Mariners will have three days to decide if it wants to exercise its club option on Kikuchi.
+The Mariners will have three days to decide if they want to exercise their club option on Kikuchi.
 The club option isn’t for one year but four, yes, four.
-The option encompasses the 2022 through 2025 seasons for a total of $66 million at an annual average salary of $16.5 million, which would then put the contract at $109 million dollars.
+The option encompasses the 2022 through 2025 seasons for a total of $66 million at an annual average salary of $16.5 million, which would then put the contract at $109 million.

 If the Mariners choose not to exercise the club option, Kikuchi would be given a player option year of $13 million for 2022.
 He could either exercise that option, spending 2022 with the Mariners or opt out of that final year and head to free agency.